🚨 URGENT? We're Available 24/7 — Call Now: (929) 429-2429

 What causes cables to snap?

-Most commonly: fraying from age and use, corrosion, improper tension, or a broken spring that puts sudden load on the cable.
+Most commonly: fraying from age and use, corrosion, improper tension, or a spring replacement that puts sudden load on the cable.

 How Garage Door Cables Work